-Projects will be evaluated on how closely they meet the following priorities, according to the relevant fund source:
+Projects or services will be evaluated on how closely they meet the following priorities, according to the relevant fund source:

-- Creation or Preservation of Affordable Housing - Infrastructure or Public Facility Supporting creation or preservation of affordable housing - Infrastructure or Public Facility supporting low or moderate-income populations - Promote effective and proven strategies for homelessness prevention and intervention county-wide.
+- Creation or Preservation of Affordable Housing. - Infrastructure or Public Facility supporting creation or preservation of affordable housing. - Infrastructure or Public Facility supporting low or moderate-income populations. - Promote effective and proven strategies for homelessness prevention and intervention county-wide and align with Continuum of Care Stratetic Plan goals. - Emphasize self sufficiency of agencies and or life skills for beneficiaries.